1 IN 2

 • changed bowel motions – including diarrhoea, severe constipation, or pale, oily, foul-smelling stools (poo) that are difficult to flush away

-• newly diagnosed diabetes
+• newly diagnosed type two diabetes

 • fatigue.